 5. Understanding What Makes You Happy

 Prior to investing in Zappos, Tony Hsieh had his own venture capital business.
-However, during his time at the helm of this big operation, he realised that he was much more happy running small businesses and injecting his passion into smaller projects.
-He realised how strong the correlation is between productivity and happiness.
+However, during his time at the helm of this big operation, he realized that he was much happier running small businesses and injecting his passion into smaller projects.
+He realized how strong the correlation is between productivity and happiness.

 In fact, you can see a very employee-focused culture in Zappos and a focus from management to keep these employees happy.
-Zappos provide yoga mats and life coaching sessions to employees while free lunches are also a regular thing in the workplace.
-According to Hsieh, keeping employees happy is the key to having an ultra productive workplace.
+Zappos provides yoga mats and life coaching sessions to employees while free lunches are also a regular thing in the workplace.
+According to Hsieh, keeping employees happy is the key to having an ultra-productive workplace.
 Although it seems cliché, it always works.

 How It’s Done – Tony says that most companies simply do not talk to their employees.
 This is the only way to know if employees are happy.
 It sounds simple but employees should be asked if they are happy and if the answer is no, they should be asked what can be done to make them happy.

 Takeaway – There is such thing as a free lunch and it might be the difference between a happy workplace and an unproductive workforce.

 For many people, advice to focus on customer service can seem a little basic or lacking insight but when it comes from a man who sold Zappos to Amazon for $1.2 billion – it’s advice worth heeding.